kunukn/react-collapse/README.md

 #### `transition`: PropType.string

-You can also specify a transition in line by using the `transition` prop.
+You can also specify a CSS transition in line by using the `transition` prop.

 ```js
 <Collapse transition="max-height 300ms cubic-bezier(.4, 0, .2, 1)">